affinity-team/slate/source/includes/_entity-attributes.md

 Returns all fields based on the parameters provided.

-Pass the `list_id` to fetch fields that specific only to that list.
+Pass the `list_id` to only fetch fields that are specific to that list.
 Otherwise, all global and list specific fields will be returned.

 Pass the `value_type` to fetch fields of specific value types.
 Otherwise, all fields of any type will be returned.